Explore Tutorials, Censuses, Military, and More

 If you need help navigating the Memoire des Hommes archives, visit my navigational tutorial here

-I know this hurts, but unfortunately, if you don’t know the branch of the army, the unit with the name of the campaigne, you cannot move forward.
+I know this hurts, but unfortunately, if you don’t know the branch of the army, the unit with the name of the campaigne, you cannot move forward, unless you’re committed to searching through each branch and regiment.
 Hopefully, as the indexing project continues, more names will be added to a searchable feature.
 So don’t give up hope.